Competing in the Summit League, the Jackrabbits have been successful on the team level and the individual level as well.

 During his four years of cross country competition, he ran to an unprecedented four North Central Conference individual championships and four top-10 finishes at the NCAA Division II national meet.
 With DeHaven leading the pack, SDSU also captured four conference team championships and the 1985 NCAA Division II National Championship.

 With the current student-athletes enjoying success, they are are building a solid foundation for tomorrow.
-With the hardwork of the SDSU and their alums, SDSU is proud to announce the building of Indoor Practice Facility.
+With the hardwork of the SDSU and their alums, SDSU is proud to announce the building of Sanford-Jackrabbit Athletic Complex.

-The planned facility would include an eight-lane, 300-meter track and 100 yards of synthetic turf, along with space for sports medicine, athletic training, strength and conditioning, physical therapy, hydrotherapy, observation rooms and office facilities.
+Opening in the fall of 2013, the facility includes an eight-lane, 300-meter track and 100 yards of synthetic turf, along with space for sports medicine, athletic training, strength and conditioning, physical therapy, hydrotherapy, observation rooms and office facilities.